TyruswooStudio/Tyruswoo_FollowerControl-MV/README.md

   allows you to have more than the default of 4 party members shown in the party while the player traverses the map.

-v2.2 - Sept.
-18, 2020:
-- Fixed a bug in which it was possible to select a absent follower if the current number of party members was less than the max party size.
-  This was not usually noticeable, because such followers are invisible.
-  However, using Show Balloon Icon or Show Animation could cause balloons or animations to appear at the location of an absent follower.

-v2.2.1 - September 7, 2023
+v2.1.1 - September 7, 2023
-- This plugin is now free and open source under the MIT license.
+- This older plugin version is now free and open source under the MIT license.